FIIT-TEAM8/team_documentation/docs/devEnvironment.md

 ### NGINX
 If you choose to run NGINX in development environment, you need to configure a few more things.
 In this repository, there is **nginx.app.conf** that contains NGINX configuration for dev environment.
 You can see that any support for TLS is removed and the server is listening only on port 80.

 Anything declared inside **location** section in this config **has to be** a service present in your currently created dev environment.
-For example, if in your **config.yaml** you declared documentation as a redundant service, there has to be no location section referencing this service in your NGINX config file.
+For example, if in your **config.yaml** you declared documentation as a redundant service, there can't be any location section referencing this service in your NGINX config file.